VoidLeech/Paths-Are-Roads/readme.md

 ### Mod Support
 Paths are Roads comes with built-in mod support for various mods.
 If your favourite mod is missing, feel free to create an issue or open a PR.
-Paths are Roads currently support the following mods:
+Paths are Roads currently support the following mods.
+For details on which mobs and blocks are supported, check out [docs/mod-compat.md](docs/mod-compat.md)
-- Aether:
-    - Moa
-    - Phyg
-    - Flying Cow
-    - Aether Dirt Path
+- Aether
-- Deep Aether:
+- Deep Aether
-    - Golden Dirt Path
-- Alex's Mobs:
+- Alex's Mobs
-    - Elephant
-    - Endergrade
-    - Grizzly Bear
-    - Komodo Dragon
-    - Tusklin

 ### Editing
 The values for this data pack can be overwritten like any other.